-- We are a 50/50 campus.
-This means that we intentionally admit 50% of our students from economically disadvantaged backgrounds and 50% from non economically disadvantaged backgrounds. - We are an inclusion campus for students with special needs.
-We have many students that have a variety of special needs that have found Steele Montessori to be home. - We have multi-age classes and students generally will stay with the same teacher for a 3 year period.
-Primary includes students in PreK 3, PreK4, and Kindergarten, Lower Elementary includes students in 1st grade, 2nd grade, and 3rd grade, and Upper Elementary includes students in 4th grade, 5th grade, and 6th grade. - Our Montessori guides are trained through AMS, AMI, or MACTE. - We are the only public Montessori school in Bexar County.
-We believe Montessori education should be accessible to all.
+• We are a 50/50 campus.
+This means we intentionally admit 50% of our students from economically disadvantaged backgrounds and 50% from non-economically disadvantaged backgrounds.

+• We have many students that have a variety of educational needs that have found Steele Montessori to be home.

+We have multi-age classes and students generally will stay with the same teacher for a 3 year period.
+Primary includes students in PreK-3, PreK-4, and Kindergarten, Lower Elementary includes students in 1st grade, 2nd grade, and 3rd grade, and Upper Elementary includes students in 4th grade, and 5th grade, and Middle School in 6^{th,} 7th and eventually 8th grade.